 The cortical radiate arteries give off afferent arterioles that deliver blood to the Bowman’s capsules of nephrons.
-Inside a Bowman’s capsule, an afferent arteriole forms a tuft of high-pressure capillaries called the glomerulus.
+Within a Bowman’s capsule, an afferent arteriole forms a tuft of high-pressure capillaries called the glomerulus.
 The glomerulus and the Bowman’s capsule together form the renal corpuscle.
 Blood is filtered across the capillary walls of this tuft through the glomerular filtration barrier, which yields its filtrate of water and soluble substances to the interior space of the Bowman’s capsule.
-After passing through the Bowman’s capsule, the capillaries merge to form a second arteriole, the efferent arteriole.
+The glomerular capillaries eventually merge to form an efferent arteriole, which exits the Bowman’s capsule.

 After the blood is cleansed and rebalanced by the nephrons, it drains into the cortical radiate veins (interlobular veins).
 The cortical radiate veins merge at right angles with the arcuate veins, which carry the blood away from the renal lobes.

 The arcuate veins drain into the interlobar veins, which transport blood through the renal columns and renal pelvis to the renal vein.
 Blood is then carried out of the kidney by the renal vein and delivered to the inferior vena cava.